Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 How the [REDACTED] do you optimize *that?*

 I learned later that this is called [Ackermann's function](https://en.wikipedia.org/wiki/Ackermann_function).
+For now, it's pure horror.

-I made a new class called `PuzzleSolutions()` and dumped the recursion nightmare into it.
+I made a new class called `PuzzleSolutions()` and dumped `RecursiveNightmare()` into it.

 Giving it a test run, it immediatly blew through the stack.
+I need something to bring down the recursion.
 The easiest thing to optimize is to cache the return values.
 ```csharp
 if (memo.TryGetValue((r0, r1), out ushort memoReg)) return memoReg;